 Forget subtyping.
 Forget inheritance.
 The restrictions on self-referential and mutually-referential objects is what makes ML a poor GUI programming language....At least when driving reasonable libraries such as System.
 Windows.
 Forms, and the problem gets worse the more "declarative" a library gets....
 C# "solves" this through a mishmash of implicit nulls and/or "create-and-configure" APIs.
 ML "solves" it in a similar way.
-Haskell has little choice but to heavily annotate and re-design the APIs.
 F# permits the above techniques, but offers another solution...
 (Syme, 2004)

-The solution offered was to extend the "let rec" construct to allow the definition of not just functions but also a graph of values and objects, e.g.
+The solution offered was to extend the "let rec" construct to allow the definition of not just functions and directly-allocated recursively-referential data, but also a graph of values and objects produced via computation, e.g.

-F# permits you to write values (and not just functions) whose specifications appear to refer to themselves, but where the self-references are hidden inside delayed values such as inner functions, other recursive functions, anonymous 'fun' lambdas, lazy computations, and the 'methods' of object-implementation expressions.
+F# permits you to write values (and not just functions) whose specifications appear to refer to themselves, but where the recursive references are hidden inside delayed values such as inner functions, other recursive functions, anonymous 'fun' lambdas, lazy computations, and the 'methods' of object-implementation expressions.

 The recursion is 'runtime checked' because there is a possibility that the computations involved in evaluating the bindings may actually take the delayed computations and execute them.
-The F# compiler inserts delays and thunks so that if runtime self-reference does occur then an exception will be raised.
+The F# compiler inserts delays and thunks so that if runtime recursive reference does occur then an exception will be raised.